Records of Patrick Cormack, The Lord Cormack

 Admin History:

 Sir Patrick Cormack, Baron Cormack was born in Grimsby on 18 May 1939 and attended school in Grimsby before graduating with a BA degree in English and History at the University of Hull in 1961.
-He was a teacher at his former school St James's Choir School and undertook numerous teaching-related posts before becoming the Head of History at the Brewood Grammar School in 1969.
+He was a teacher at his former school, St James's Choir School, and undertook numerous teaching-related posts before becoming the Head of History at the Brewood Grammar School in 1969.

 He stood, unsuccessfully, as a Conservative candidate in the Labour seat of Bolsover in 1964 and Grimbsy in 1966.
 In 1970 he stood for Cannock and won narrowly against the incumbent MP and then spent the next forty years as an MP.
 He was a Parliamentary Private Secretary in the Department of Health (1970-1973) and in 1974 won the new seat of South West Staffordshire which became Staffordshire South in 1983.
-Cormack was knighted in 1995 for services to Parliament and in 1997 was appointed to become Deputy Leader of the Opposition under William Hague.
-He resigned from this in 2000 to run for post of Speaker but lost to Michael Martin.
-During the 2005-10 Parliament, Cormack was the chairman of the Northern Ireland Select Committee.
+He was knighted in 1995 for services to Parliament and in 1997 was appointed to become Deputy Leader of the Opposition under William Hague.
+He resigned from this in 2000 to run for the post of Speaker, but lost to Michael Martin.
+During the 2005-2010 Parliament, Cormack was the chairman of the Northern Ireland Select Committee.

 Description: